 The program begins with a fall seminar series that introduces students to social and environmental justice through workshops and guest speakers.
 In the spring semester, students take a special course, Engineering, the Environment, and Society, with Professor Khalid Kadir, a Chancellor’s Public Scholar.
 This course engages students at the intersection of environmental justice, social justice and engineering.
 Topics include environmental justice as it relates to air, water and soil contamination; political ecology; race and privilege; expertise; and engaged citizenship.
 In the summer, students have the opportunity to apply for grant funding to complete projects, internships, or research related to the social justice and engineering.

 How to apply

-Applications for the 2020 cohort will be available online beginning in April 2020.
+Applications will be available in June.